ChenZhu-Xie/xczphysics_SilverBullet/CONFIG/Paste_as/Cursor_Anchor.md

 ${query[[
     from index.tag "link"
-    where toPage and toPage:find("⚓", 1, true)
+    where toPage and toPage:find("⚓", 1, true) and alias:find("🔙", 1, true)
     order by _.ref
   ]]}